schwabenschulle/pvcharger/README.md

 # Verify Successful Start:
 After setting up the Docker container, you can confirm that it has started successfully by opening the 'Detail' tab in the Docker application.
 Within the 'Detail' tab, click on 'Protocol'.
-This should display logs or other information indicating the operational status of your Docker container.
+This should display logs.
 ![image](https://github.com/schwabenschulle/pvcharger/assets/39119520/421cd49c-0b5c-479a-a1f9-dcf1f0da21cf)